k80trombetta/Privacy-Preserving-RFC/README.md

 # Research

-I wrote the first draft of an academic research paper with intention to continue future drafts and submit to machine learning conferences for publishing.
+I wrote the first draft of an academic research paper with intention to continue future drafts/editing and submit to machine learning conferences for publishing.
 The paper documents the project purpose, details, and results.

 https://docs.google.com/document/d/1OfKujjr2bnezikw3YKO2Hlacu3uM4lMOkghuCKcS-Go/edit